Modelling FxForwards in LUSID

 The recommended way to model a foreign exchange or currency forward contract ("FxForward") in LUSID is to create an instrument in the LUSID Security Master with the contract details (size of the forward exchange), and then book a unitised transaction in a portfolio (that is, one unit of the instrument).

-• Standard FxForward: The exchange of two quantities of two different currencies at a specified date and time.
+• A deliverable FxForward: The exchange of two quantities of two different currencies at a specified date and time.

-This article focuses on modelling a Standard FxForward.
-There is also an accompanying Jupyter Notebook that demonstrates many of the concepts and operations.
+This article focuses on modelling a deliverable FxForward.
+It also references Jupyter Notebooks that demonstrate many of the concepts and operations.

 Note: You can choose not to master an instrument and simply book a forward-settled cash transaction directly in a portfolio, but note LUSID's full suite of analytical capability is not currently available.
 See how to do this.